rfhb/ctrdata/docs/reference/ctrdata-registers.md

-Registers of the four clinical trial registers from which package [ctrdata](https://rfhb.github.io/ctrdata/reference/ctrdata.md) can retrieve, aggregate and analyse protocol- and result-related information as well as documents, last updated 2026-07-08
+Registers of the four clinical trial registers from which package [ctrdata](https://rfhb.github.io/ctrdata/reference/ctrdata.md) can retrieve, aggregate and analyse protocol- and result-related information as well as documents, last updated 2026-07-19

 ## 1 - Overview

-- **EUCTR**: The EU Clinical Trials Register is complete with more than 44,400 clinical trials (at least one investigational medicinal product, IMP; in the European Union and beyond), including more than 26,165 trials with results, which continue to be added.
+- **EUCTR**: The EU Clinical Trials Register is complete with more than 44,400 clinical trials (at least one investigational medicinal product, IMP; in the European Union and beyond), including more than 26,175 trials with results, which continue to be added.

-- **CTIS**: The EU Clinical Trials Information System, launched in 2023, holds almost 12,000 publicly accessible clinical trials, including more than 1,160 with results or a report.
+- **CTIS**: The EU Clinical Trials Information System, launched in 2023, holds more than 12,000 publicly accessible clinical trials, including more than 1,200 with results or a report.
 (To automatically get CTIS search query URLs, see [here](https://rfhb.github.io/ctrdata/#id_2-script-to-automatically-copy-users-query-from-web-browser))

-- **CTGOV2**: ClinicalTrials.gov holds more than 593,000 interventional
+- **CTGOV2**: ClinicalTrials.gov holds more than 594,000 interventional
-  and observational studies, including more than 7,800 interventional studies with an Investigational Drug.
+  and observational studies, including more than 7,800 interventional studies with an Investigational Drug, of which more than 1,300 with results.

 - **ISRCTN**: The ISRCTN Registry holds more than 28,400 interventional and observational health studies.